AZWN/query-compilation-evaluation/README.txt

 - the `build` directory contains jars and scripts to execute tests and benchmarks
 - the `results` directory contains the result files used to generate the figures in the paper
 - the `Rscripts` directory contains R scripts to analyze and plot the results
 - the `vm` directory contains a QEMU/VirtualBox executable virtual machine.
 In the `/home/artifact/Desktop/artifact` directory, the same directories are included.
 In addition, it includes an Spoofax Eclipse instance, which can be used for exploring the algorithm.
+There are two users, `root` and `artifact`, which both have password `artifact`.

 All required maven dependencies and plugins are included in the `.m2` directory.
 Using `source util.sh` ensures maven functions independent from the main maven installation on the host system.